prasadshiva27/Store-Occupancy-Measure-Application-of-Deep-SORT/README.md

 ### Description
 In our collective fight against the coronavirus (COVID-19), we can all contribute — especially by keeping a safe physical distance from each other.
 This application is one of few that helps in making ourselves maintaining a physical distance in Stores.

+Store Occupancy can monitor shopper entrance and exits from the entry door surveillance camera without requiring manual counts and displays the total number of people in the store in real-time.

 This functionality can be tied into an I/O device to control red/green status lights or an audio alert to ensure prompt guidance to customers.
 For example, a green light at the doorway indicating guests can enter the premise and flashing red light if the store is at full capacity.
 An audio message can warn a guest attempting to enter while the store is above capacity.
 The above gif shows an alert when store reaches the occupancy of 100.